 - Seasonings as preferred

 - A large bowl

 After preparing your ingredients, season as you like.
+It helps if you have a homemade camping spice kit.
 If you are trying to meet the preferences of different individuals, you may have to set aside ingredients.
 While most of my family likes things spicy, my daughter is not a fan of anything hotter than ketchup.
 My husband marinates the steak and vegetables in a homemade marinade, leaving some plain for her “special” kebab.
 As a vegetarian, I get the special marinade, without the steak.

 Once your ingredients are seasoned, place them on the skewers/kebab sticks.
 You can cook these on the grate over the open flame of your campfire.
 It will take around 10 minutes to cook these; remember to turn them halfway through cooking so that they cook evenly.

 These can be made with chicken, fish, tofu, and all sorts of other vegetables.